How to Make Great Money as a Freelance Translator

 Specializing in a Niche

-• Business and Finance – With big multinational corporations and ecommerce enabling businesses to reach customers around the world, opportunities for translators abound.
-If you have a business background in addition to your ability to speak multiple languages, you can make money translating financial documents, marketing materials, reports, and other communications.
+• Business and Finance – With big multinational corporations and e-commerce enabling companies to reach customers worldwide, opportunities for translators abound.
+If you have a business background, in addition to your ability to speak multiple languages, you can make money translating financial documents, marketing materials, reports, and other communications.

 • Legal – Legal translation is more difficult because of the differences in legal systems from country to country.
-Strong knowledge of legal terms in both the source and target languages and understanding the laws themselves are required.
-Some countries have strict rules and regulations for legal translators so additional certifications and licensing may be required.
+Strong knowledge of legal terms in both the source and target languages and an understanding of the laws themselves are required.
+Some countries have strict rules and regulations for legal translators, so additional certifications and licensing may be required.

-• Medical – Medical translators work with forms, research papers, journal articles, study protocols, product packaging, and other written materials for the healthcare and pharma industries.
-It requires total accuracy and precise word choices as the stakes are high.
+• Medical—Medical translators work with forms, research papers, journal articles, study protocols, product packaging, and other written materials for the healthcare and pharmaceutical industries.
+The work requires total accuracy and precise word choices, as the stakes are high.

-• Technical – As a technical translator, you may translate software documentation, technical manuals, repair guides, instruction sheets, and any kind of scientific or technological written matter.
-Besides language mastery and subject matter expertise, you might also be expected to simplify the translation so non-technical people using the target language can understand the material.
+• Technical—As a technical translator, you may translate software documentation, technical manuals, repair guides, instruction sheets, and any scientific or technological written matter.
+In addition to language mastery and subject matter expertise, you might be expected to simplify the translation so that non-technical people using the target language can understand the material.

 • Literary – Literary translation is among the most challenging types of translation work.
 It goes beyond translating each line of text in a novel, poem, or other work of fiction.
 Artistic intent, themes, wordplay, and meaning can get lost in translation.